27 Business Email Examples & Templates You Should Try in 2025

 Here’s how Michael deals with this (while generating leads for his services):

-- Offer paid alternatives.
-Instead of rejecting the email altogether (or not replying to it), give recipients an option to buy your time.
-While you don’t have to include actual rates, it is a good idea to tell people that you won’t be cheap – you don’t want to waste time dealing with tire kickers.
+• Offer paid alternatives.
+Instead of rejecting the email altogether (or not replying), give recipients an option to buy your time.
+While you don’t have to include actual rates, telling people you won’t be cheap is a good idea; you don’t want to waste time dealing with tire kickers.

-For an effective inbound process, you should resist the urge to sell here.
-Instead, do what you’re already doing – helping the lead.
+For an effective inbound process, resist the urge to sell.
+Instead, do what you’re already doing—help the lead.

-Here’s a template for following up to an inbound lead:
+Here’s a template for following up on an inbound lead:

 Notice these things:

-- Remind the lead of the context of your email.
-The lead might have downloaded multiple resources that day.
-It’s always a good idea to remind them where you got their email information from.
+• Remind the lead of the context of your email.
+The lead might have downloaded multiple resources that day, so it’s always a good idea to remind them where you got their email information.

-- Ask if they want more information.
-Useful content is the foundation of inbound marketing.
+• Ask if they want more information.
+Helpful content is the foundation of inbound marketing.
 Ask the lead if they want more information, then direct them to the right resource.

-- Share tips.
-This could be generic tips (for an automated email) but you’ll see much better results by sharing personalized, pointed tips.
-These should be relevant to the resource the lead downloaded and your business’ expertise.
 Say, if you sell a content marketing tool, you could mention how their blog page doesn’t have a way to capture leads.
-Another example might be if you’re selling marketing plans or marketing strategy strategy consulting you could mention that you can see that they might need help to <insert one weak point you see with their blog or site> and you can help with that – for example: Adjust their conversion on their blog.
+Another example might be if you’re selling marketing plans or marketing strategy consulting, you could mention that you can see that they might need help to <insert one weak point you see with their blog or site>, and you can help with that – for example: Adjust their conversion on their blog.

 Did you know that responding to an inbound lead within 5 minutes increases chances of conversion by 900%?